leinadher/portfolio/README.md

 My current game project, following the story of the small, furry Amadeus as he sniffs his way through a mysteriously and unusually long winter.

-Built in Godot, I am tackling all the different creative aspects of the game myself, from architecture, UI, code to graphics, art, sound and music.
+Built in `Godot`, I am tackling all the different creative aspects of the game myself, from architecture, UI, code to graphics, art, sound and music.

 Still in development, news to follow soon!